AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/commerce-235-upgrade-prerequisites-mariadb.md

    ALTER TABLE [ table name here ] ROW_FORMAT=DYNAMIC;
    ```

-### Convert database storage format
+### Convert database table storage format

 You can convert tables on one node in your cluster.
-The changes replicate automatically to the other core nodes.
+The changes replicate automatically to the other service nodes.

 The process to convert the storage format is different for Adobe Commerce Starter and Adobe Commerce Pro projects.